 - Add the vanilla extract, stir well and let it sit on the side for 10 -15 mins

-- Heat the pan on a medium to high heat, you want your pan pretty hot but now smoking!
-Using a silicone brush or some kitchen roll spread a little butter on the pan and quickly pour a small amount of batter on to the middle of the pan (using a ladle) and quickly tilt and swirl the pan so that the batter spreads forming a a thin but ‘complete’ layer – don’t be afraid to fill any holes or gaps with a tiny bit of extra batter
+- Heat the pan on a medium to high heat, you want your pan pretty hot but not smoking!
+Using a silicone brush or some kitchen roll spread a little oil on the pan and quickly pour a small amount of batter on to the middle of the pan (using a ladle) and quickly tilt and swirl the pan so that the batter spreads forming a thin but ‘complete’ layer – don’t be afraid to fill any holes or gaps with a tiny bit of extra batter

 - Fry for 30-40 seconds and flip.
 Fry for a further 30 seconds or util golden (be careful not to fry for too long or your crepe will go crispy and you will struggle to fold or roll it)